aavashism/CustomerAnalysisAIPowered/README.md

    - When you will be prompted to input a **Customer ID** (e.g., `CUST0001`or any other customer from the database) to generate a personalized PDF report, data analysis and other outputs.

 2. **First-Time Execution**:
-   - The first run may take up to **60 seconds** to process data, perform clustering, and set up necessary resources.
+   - The first run after Git Cloning may take up to **60 seconds** .
-   - Subsequent runs will be faster as intermediate results are cached.
+   - Subsequent runs will be faster.

 3. **Outputs**:
    - **PDF Report**: